 Please speak to the DSL or if not available, a deputy DSL.
-If none of these are available, please contact the reception staff (Leign Ash and Ali Benham) as they will be able to contact one of the allocated staff who will speak to you on the telephone and direct the course of action.
-The DSL may direct you to make contact with Children's Services (see 'Referral' below).
+If none of these are available, please contact the reception staff (Leigh Ash and Ali Benham) as they will be able to contact one of the allocated staff who will speak to you on the telephone and direct the course of action.
+The DSL may direct you to contact Children's Services (see 'Referral' below).